Shakespeare Summer School

 At LAMDA, we’re a family.
 We’ll make sure you get all the support you need to feel at home.
 Read on for more information about accommodation, visas, healthcare, housing, insurance and student support.

-Applications are open.
+Applications are open for international students (places for UK and EU students are fully booked).
 Applying to LAMDA can be done quickly and easily.
 You can pause and resume your application at any time.